5a2v0/HA-WiFi-Sensor-Tracker/README.md

 ## 🚀 Roadmap / Future development

 * 🔹 **Multi-SSID / Multi-Zone support:** for now this function works by an applied patch to Person entity from Home Assistant core by our integration.
 I'm trying to pushing this update to Home Assistant core with a Pull Request on GitHub.
-* 🔹 **Translation:** I would to translate log error messages and config flow forms strings.
 ---